New York State Capitol: History

 The present Capitol was built between 1867 and 1899.
 Three teams of architects worked on the design of the Capitol during the 32 years of its construction, managed by: Thomas Fuller (1867–1875), Leopold Eidlitz and Henry Hobson Richardson (1875–1883), and Isaac G. Perry (1883–1899).
 Fuller, the initial architect, was an Englishman who also designed the Canadian Parliament buildings of Parliament Hill, Ottawa.

 The state capitol's ground floor was built in the Classical/Romanesque style.
-Lieutenant Governor William Dorsheimer then dismissed Fuller in favor of Eidlitz and Richardson who built the next two floors in a Renaissance Classical style, noticeable on the exterior two floors as light, open columnwork.
+Lieutenant Governor William Dorsheimer then dismissed Fuller in favor of Eidlitz and Richardson who built the next two floors in a Renaissance Classical style, noticeable on the exterior two floors as light, open column work.
 The increasing construction costs became an ongoing source of conflict in the legislature, and it was difficult to secure the necessary funding.
 Eidlitz and Richardson were dismissed by Grover Cleveland upon his election to governorship and his review of the increasing costs of construction.
 He hired Perry to complete the project.
 The legislative chambers, the fourth floor and roof work were all finished in Victorian-modified Romanesque that was distinctively Richardson's design.
 It "was Richardson who dominated the final outcome of the grand building, which evolved into his distinguished Romanesque style" (which came to be known as Richardsonian Romanesque).
 It is claimed Richardson was imitating the Hôtel de Ville (City Hall) in Paris, France.
 The Chazy limestone for its construction was quarried at the Clark Quarry in Essex County, New York.